aharonium/opensiddur.org/posts/posts/haggadah-for-pesah-an-english-translation_(eve.feinstein_2013-03-17).html.md

 <td style="vertical-align:top" width="53%"><div class="english">
 We were slaves to Pharaoh in Egypt, and Adonai, our God, brought us out from there with a strong hand and an outstretched arm.
-If the Holy One, blessed is He, had not brought our ancestors out of Egypt, then we, our children, and our children's children would still be enslaved to (<em>some add:</em> to Pharaoh in Egypt).
+If the blessed Holy One had not brought our ancestors out of Egypt, then we, our children, and our children's children would still be enslaved to (<em>some add:</em> to Pharaoh in Egypt).
 Therefore, even if we were all wise, all insightful, all old,